 The 1,200-acre parcel still would be farmland today had New York real-estate developer and vintage racer Harvey Siegel not purchased it in 1998 and undertaken the herculean task of not only restoring the circuit, but bringing it up to world-class standards.
 While retaining the backbone of the original circuit, including its trademark Oak Tree turn, Siegel widened the track to 40 feet and gave it modern safety and convenience features.
 Today, VIRginia International Raceway (as it now bills itself) offers six configurations (Full Course – 3.27 miles; North Course – 2.25 miles; South Course – 1.65 miles; Patriot Course – 1.1 miles; Grand West – 3.97 Miles; and Grand East – 4.07 miles) of which 2 can always be run simultaneously.

 All of the courses are challenging, but the 3.27-mile Full Course, the track’s original configuration, is a true classic.
 Straightaways of 3,000 and 4,000 feet yield terrific velocities for any race car, while a 130-foot elevation change adds more dimension to a driver’s lap.

-And while the modern iteration of this classic road-racing facility focuses on amateur events, in addition to NASA amateur sports car events, SCCA national and regional club races, SVRA and HSR vintage competition, VIR hosts AMA motorcycle racing and IMSA Sports Car Series.
+And while the modern iteration of this classic road-racing facility focuses on amateur events, in addition to NASA amateur sports car events, SCCA national and regional club races, SVRA and HSR vintage competition, VIR hosts AMA motorcycle racing, Grand-Am Rolex Sports Car Series™ and the Grand-Am KONI Challenge Series™.
 Today, with the tremendous population growth in Raleigh and Greensboro, just an hour’s drive from the track, professional racing at VIR draws more than respectable crowds.